-- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group.
-For more information about groups and permissions, see Section 1.3, "Understanding Requirements and Permissions," on page 16. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group.
+- 1 Log on to the Agent Manager Console computer using an account that is a member of the OnePointOp ConfgAdms group. - 2 Start the Agent Manager Console in the NetIQ Sentinel Agent Manager program group. - 3 In the left pane, expand Agent Manager Agent Manager Console > Configuration > Pending Agents > Installation.

-- 3 In the left pane, expand Agent Manager Agent Manager Console > Configuration > Pending Agents > Installation. - 4 If you want to disapprove all pending installations or upgrades, on the Action menu, click Disapprove All Pending Installations. - 5 If you want to disapprove individual pending installations or upgrades, complete the following steps on each computer you want to disapprove: - 5a In the right pane, click the computer you want to disapprove. - 5b On the Action menu, click Disapprove. - 6 Close the Agent Manager Console.
+- 4 If you want to disapprove all pending installations or upgrades, on the Action menu, click Disapprove All Pending Installations. - 5 If you want to disapprove individual pending installations or upgrades, complete the following steps on each computer you want to disapprove:

+5a In the right pane, click the computer you want to disapprove.

+5b On the Action menu, click Disapprove.

+6 Close the Agent Manager Console.